bitrix24/b24restdocs/api-reference/landing/demos/landing-demos-register.md

 {% note info %}

-To distribute the created site, simply export it to a file from the source account and distribute its application by calling this method during installation.
+To distribute the created site, it is sufficient to obtain an export to a file on the source account and distribute its application by calling this method during installation.

 {% endnote %}